osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 Usually you are only interested in tagged objects, i.e. OSM objects that have at least one tag, so you will only define one or more of the first three functions.
-But if you are interested in untagged objects also, define the last three functions.
+But if you are interested in untagged objects also, define one or more of the `process_untagged_*` functions.
 If you want to have the same behaviour for untagged and tagged objects, you can define the functions to be the same.

-These functions are called for each new or modified OSM object in the input file.
-No function is called for deleted objects, osm2pgsql will automatically delete all data in your database tables that were derived from deleted objects.
+One of the first six functions is called for each new or modified OSM object in the input file.
+Usually you don't need to think about deleted objects, because osm2pgsql will automatically delete all data in your database tables that were derived from deleted objects.
 Modifications are handled as deletions followed by creation of a "new" object, for which the functions are called.

+*Version < 2.2.0*{:.version} No function is called for deleted objects.

+*Version >= 2.2.0*{:.version} The `process_deleted_*` functions are called
+for actually deleted objects (not for changed objects).

 You can do anything in those processing functions to decide what to do with this data.
 If you are not interested in that OSM object, simply return from the